JetBrains/Qodana/topics/python-draft.md

 the `qodana.sarif.json` file.
 Using the baseline feature, you can compare your current code with its baseline state and see new, unchanged, and resolved problems.

-Here you can learn how to run the baseline feature in the %qp% and %qp-co% linters of %product%.
+Here are several examples showing how you can run %product% with the baseline enabled:

 <tabs group="cli-commands">
     <tab title="Qodana CLI" group-key="baseline-qodana-cli">